This in-depth guide to outerwear for shorter men will help you stay warm without sacrificing style. Read on to learn more.

 Shorter gents should avoid baggy, bulky outerwear.
 Instead, opt for thinner, fitted coats, and use multiple lightweight layers to stay warm.

-What’s your go-to cold weather coat?
+What’s your current favorite piece of outerwear?
 Leave a comment below!